 Initially, Pillow was forked from PIL.
 And PIL itself wasn’t using resampling to resize images.
 The method was first implemented in version 1.1.3 as a part of

 ANTIALIAS filter.
 The title hints at output quality improvements.

 ANTIALIAS had poor performance.
 That was when I decided to go check the source code and see if I could somehow improve the operation.
 It turned out the

 The next step for me was looking into the code of the resize operation.
-I found it here, btw.
-Even though I mostly code in Python, I saw some weak spots in code performance right away.
+Even though I mostly code in Python, I saw some weak spots in this C code performance right away.
 After implementing a few optimizations (which I will thoroughly describe in the next article), the performance boost reached 2.5x.
 Then I started experimenting with SIMD, integer-only arithmetic, optimizing loops, and grouping calculations.
 The task piqued my interest completely, and I always had a couple more ideas to try and test.

 Step by step, the code was growing bigger and the speed was getting faster.
 But it was rather difficult to contribute the SIMD code back to the original Pillow because it had x86 architecture optimizations while Pillow itself is a cross-platform library.
 That’s how I ended up with the idea of starting the non-cross-platform fork: Pillow-SIMD.
 Its versions are identical to the versions of the original Pillow, but they include architecture-specific optimizations for certain operations (e.g. resize).

 The latest versions of Pillow-SIMD with AVX2 are resizing stuff from 15 to 30 times faster than the original PIL.
 And again, it’s the fastest resize implementation among those I’ve been able to test.
 I even made this web page where you can check out benchmark results for different libs.